eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 We need to modify the `traefik-deployment.yaml` file, and add the components listed above before we set it up.
 These (updated) files are part of this directory.
 For brevity, only relevant sections are copied below.

-**Note:** In the `traefik.toml` file, we have enabled the LetsEncrypt's "staging" certificate server.
-This is intentional.
-During configuration, (especially while learning), things can go wrong, and we don't want to be blocked by LetsEncrypt if we have any problems in our setup.
-Using "staging" is safe, because failed validations limit (for staging) is 60 attempts per hour.
-The only downside to using staging server is that it obtains (and serves) a "Fake LE" certificate for the particular DNS name/ service.
-You will see "invalid certificate" errors when testing your site over HTTPS using curl, or through the browser.
-This is perfectly OK.
-When everything works, simply modify the `traefik.toml` file to use "Production" certificate server instead of "Staging", re-create the related configmap and kill Trafik pod so it restarts and reads and uses the new configmap.
-You may need to delete the PVC holding the `acme.json` file - though not absolutely necessary.

 ### Modify/update `traefik.toml` file: